davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 | Rate limits | Shared across all demo users | Dedicated capacity |
 | Data persistence | None (stateless) | Your database/services |

-The **authentication and authorization patterns are identical** — only the identity provider and backend differ.
+The **authentication and authorization patterns are identical** — you just plugin your identity provider and backend.

 ## Next steps